janniks/git-ignore/README.md

 ## Installation 🛠

 **git-ignore** is released and maintained via [Homebrew](https://brew.sh).
-Technically, you can build from source or download the release binaries directly, but that is not recommended nor documented.
+Technically, you can build from source or download the release binaries directly, however we have not had time to add those instructions yet.

 ```
 brew tap janniks/git-ignore